A configurable application for LBM simulations with complex geometries

 Even though we have successfully loaded the complex geometry and set up the corresponding distance octree, we have not defined our computational LB domain yet.
 In this tutorial, the LB domain is defined relatively to the loaded geometry.
 Henceforth, we calculate the axis-aligned bounding box of the geometry and scale it to our needs.
 Here, we chose our channel to be 10x3x1 times the size of the Stanford Bunny.
 This scaling is defined in the parameter file (parameter: domainScaling).
 As the bunny will be placed in the center of the bounding box, we shift the center to the left such that the bunny will be nearer to the inflow.

-Finally, we use a convenient built-in data structure that will be responsible for the creation of the structured block forest.
+Finally, we use a convenient built-in data structure that will be responsible for the creation of the structured block forest and set the periodicity according to the parameter file.

 ComplexGeometryStructuredBlockforestCreator takes as arguments the axis-aligned bounding box of the domain, the cell sizes